 Irela Bravo hasn’t developed a memorable career in the movies or on TV, but she deserves to be included on this list.
 As Maria Silvia, in Elpidio Valdes, her voice in Vampiros en La Habana, her leading role in Entre tu y yo TV show and her presence, every Monday, in Vivir del cuento comedy show as Cachita, have fostered her popularity among the public.

 There are two young actresses that are also worth mentioning due to their presence on Cuban television.
 One of them, Ariana Alvarez, has become very popular because of her capacity to play different roles.
-The other one, Edenis Sanchez, is the presenter of Piso 6 musical show and has been also acclaimed for role in Tras la Huella crime series.
+The other one, Edenis Sanchez, former presenter of Piso 6 musical show and has been also acclaimed for role in Tras la Huella crime series.

-These ten artists are just a sample of those great Afro-Cuban women, since the list of immortal stars in Cuban movies, television and theater also includes Asenneh Rodriguez, Adela Legra and Alina Rodriguez.
+These artists are just a sample of those great Afro-Cuban women, since the list of immortal stars in Cuban movies, television and theater also includes Asenneh Rodriguez, Adela Legra and Alina Rodriguez.

 By Jennifer Veliz Gutierrez / PanamericanWorld – Havana